I’m sure you’ve all been wondering how the seedlings fared after our dog went on his wild rampage. No? Well – at least a teeny bit curious?

-By the way, thanks to your comments we realized that it was probably a mouse that Samson was trying to get!
+By the way, thanks to your comments on that article we realized that it was probably a mouse that Samson was trying to get!
 I don’t know why it hadn’t occurred to us sooner, as we do have field mice who often visit (remember this freak-me-out post from long ago?).

 And there are a few markers left in some of the pots – but here’s the catch: they might not actually be the right one.
 Most fell out when Samson knocked them over, but some were left in and a few got put back – helpfully ? – by Brian.
 Only time will tell.

 I actually only have one that looks like it might not make it, plus the one that I lost in the doggie mess – so that’s not bad at all.
-Bullet dodged.

 I’m really pleased with the peppers, too.
 They take about a week longer to sprout than the tomatoes and since I don’t plant them until late May, I start them at the same time as the tomatoes.

 Oh, and here’s a do-what-I-say-not-what-I-do tip: if you run out of bagged soil and go out to the garden to fill in with compost and soil, you’ll also bring in pill bugs and other bugs that will chew on the tender seedling leaves.
 Duh.

 Hopefully, I won’t lose the half I planted to the rampant slugs…arrrrgggggh.
 You literally can not get plants or seedlings to grow to maturity here without slug and snail bait.
 Just isn’t going to happen.